httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Absence of a priority parameter in an HTTP response indicates the server's disinterest in changing the client-provided value.
-This is different from the logic being defined for the request header field, in which omission of a priority parameter implies the use of their default values (see {{parameters}}).
+This is different from the the request header field, in which omission of a priority parameter implies the use of their default values (see {{parameters}}).

 As a non-normative example, when the client sends an HTTP request with the urgency parameter set to `5` and the incremental parameter set to `true`